-Pursuant to the terms of its license agreement with BMS, the Company is required to make royalty payments based upon net sales of OFIRMEV, subject to annual minimums.
-The Company will accrue for these payments as the product is sold, or otherwise deemed obligated.
-Additionally, the Company paid \$15,000,000 under the license agreement upon the NDA approval of OFIRMEV in November 2010 and may be required to make future milestone payments of up to \$25,000,000 based the achievement of certain levels of net sales.
+Pursuant to the terms of its license agreement with BMS, the Company is required to make royalty payments based upon net sales of OFIRMEV, subject to annual minimums, that range from the mid-teens to the mid-twenties, depending on the aggregate amount of net sales.
+The Company accrues for these payments as the product is sold, or otherwise deemed obligated.
+Additionally, the Company paid \$15,000,000 under the license agreement upon the NDA approval of OFIRMEV in November 2010 and may be required to make future milestone payments of up to \$25,000,000 based on the achievement of certain levels of net sales.
 The Company has capitalized the \$15,000,000 payment as an intangible asset on its balance sheet and is amortizing this balance over the estimated useful life of the licensed patents.
-As of December 31, 2011, the Company had amortized an aggregate \$1,567,000 of the payment and the estimated aggregate amortization expense of the payment for each of the five succeeding fiscal years is approximately \$1,343,000.
+As of December 31, 2012, the Company had amortized an aggregate \$2,910,000 of the payment and the estimated aggregate amortization expense of the payment for each of the five succeeding fiscal years is approximately \$1,343,000.
+With respect to future milestone payments, at December 31, 2012, the Company had not yet achieved the levels of net sales necessary to require it to make payments under these milestone obligations, and therefore had not accrued for such potential payments in its financial statements.
 The Company will accrue for future milestone payments as they are anticipated and amortize the payments over the period in which the milestone is achieved.
+See Note 9 for further discussion.